 Can you ride horses in the park?

 Section 19 of the Regulations treats horses a lot like bikes.
 You can only ride horses in designated areas.
-But folks ride horses all the time around the G8 Trail and the trails on the northwest side of Canmore; there are, after all, two riding stables there.
+But folks ride horses all the time around the trails on the northwest side of Canmore; there are, after all, two riding stables there.
 There are hitching rails at Wind Valley, and Quaite’s designated, too.
 In practice, just like bikes, Parks marks trails where horses are not allowed, and essentially permits them everywhere else.